-- 1. Vehicle Safing Making sure the vehicle is in a safe condition and the electrical system is disabled to minimize risks from corrosion, damaged circuits, and attempted operation. - 2.
-Vehicle Inspection Assessing the level of damage and determining necessary parts replacement, cleaning procedures, and potential long term effects. - 3.
+- 2. Vehicle Inspection Assess the level of damage and determine necessary parts replacement, cleaning procedures, and potential long-term effects. - 3.
 Vehicle Repair Guidance for repair decisions on vehicle systems, sub-systems, and components.

-- Due to the potential level of damage after an extended partial or full submersion, some vehicles may not be repairable and should be decommissioned. - Final decisions on repair costs, vehicle value, and possible salvage or decommissioning are the responsibility of the customer, dealership, and insurer.
+- Due to the potential level of damage after an extended partial or full submersion, some vehicles may NOT be repairable and should be decommissioned. - Final decisions on repair costs, vehicle value, and possible salvage or decommissioning are the responsibility of the customer, dealership, and insurer.
 Inspection and repair of flood damaged vehicles is NOT warrantable.